hakimajaman/Tobe-FrontEnd/README.md

 Clone the project if you want, and do not copy-paste all of the codes, but re-code it or re-code with what you want.

+In the lesson folder, you will see .md file, that is a documentation about the lesson, and has nothing to do with it

 There is something that you need to install, but, it will be explained in each Lesson folder.

 ## Authors